flokadillo/bayesbeat/MANUAL.md

 * `save_inference_data` = 0
 If *true*, then save complete posterior probability to a file.
 This is useful for visualisations.
 * `reorganize_bars_into_cluster` = 0
 If *true*, then reorganise features into patterns as given by the cluster_assignment_file.
 Otherwise, the organised features are loaded from file.
+* `store_training_data` = 0
+If *true*, the features of the training data are saved to disk in order to save time when experimenting with different model parameters.
+* `stored_train_data_fln`
+This is the filename where the training data instance is saved to (and loaded from).